rlivingsus/misc/AllBooks.md

 - Griffith, Joseph: Dark Psychology
 - Griffith, Nicola: Spear
 - Grossman, Lev: The Map of Tiny Perfect Things
+- Grove, Andrew: Only the Paranoid Survive
 - Gyasi, Yaa: Homegoing
 - Haberman, Maggie: Confidence Man
 - Haidt, Johnathan: The Happiness Hypothesis
-- Haig, Matt: The Midnight Library; Notes on a Nervous Planet; The Humans
+- Haig, Matt: The Midnight Library; Notes on a Nervous Planet; The Humans; How to Stop Time;
 - Hall, Edward: The Hidden Dimension
 - Hall, Kerstin: Star Eater
 - Hall, Kindra: Stories that Stick